MicrosoftDocs/cpp-docs/docs/cppcx/platform-string-class.md

 ## <a name="isfastpass"></a>  String::IsFastPass Method
-Indicates whether the current String object is is participating in a *fast pass* operation.
+Indicates whether the current String object is participating in a *fast pass* operation.
 In a fast pass operation, reference counting is suspended.

 ### Syntax